-Contestants use “butt glue” and skin tape to keep their bikini bottoms in place, or to keep tops from revealing too much cleavage.
-“It happens,” admitted former Miss USA Olivia Jordan in an interview with Yahoo!
-“Can’t say that it doesn’t.”
+Contestants use "butt glue" and skin tape to keep their swimsuit bottoms in place, or to avoid revealing too much cleavage.
+"It happens," admitted former Miss USA Olivia Jordan in an interview with Yahoo!
+"Can't say that it doesn't."

 Pageant contestants also prep with Preparation H.

-One thing you’ll notice when watching a beauty pageant is that many contestants have a super tiny waist.
-While a lot of that can be attributed to constantly working out and dieting, it’s also because of hemorrhoid cream and plastic wrap.
+One thing you'll notice when watching a beauty pageant is that many contestants have incredibly tiny waists.
+While a lot of that can be attributed to constantly working out and dieting, it's also because of Preparation H and plastic wrap.

 Tea bags act as instant eye relief.

 Contestants barely get any sleep during the final days of the pageant and used tea bags can help de-puff eyes and reduce dark circles.
 Miss Rhode Island Allie Curtis told Today that she swears by this beauty hack.